Wax prep timeline

 Prevent ingrown hairs

-To prevent ingrown hairs from starting before waxing or shaving follow these rules:
+To prevent ingrown hairs from starting before waxing, sugaring or shaving, follow these rules:

 ⇒Don’t wear tight panties, pants or leggings for the next few days.

-⇒Keep hands away from touching freshly waxed skin, as this can encourage irritation or small pimples.
+⇒Keep hands away from touching freshly waxed skin, which can encourage irritation or small pimples.

 ⇒Opt for a shower.
 Don’t take a hot bath or hot tub for the rest of the day.